Linda Baker MA MBACP (Accred)

 I will work with you to explore your situation, making sense of your experiences in order to bring relief and greater clarity.
 This puts you in a better place to move on with your life, perhaps by making changes or by making peace with a situation that cannot be changed.

-I am currently offering sessions online using Zoom, which gives you the flexibility to attend the session from wherever you feel comfortable.
+I am currently offering sessions online using Zoom as well as in person, which gives you the flexibility to attend the session wherever you feel comfortable.